Lingayat Wedding Rituals: Complete Veerashaiva Guide

 Lingayat weddings last just 90 minutes to 2 hours — shorter than most Hindu ceremonies — because Basavanna's 12th-century philosophy explicitly valued simplicity over elaborate ritual.
 The ceremony centres on the Ishtalinga (a personal Shiva linga worn from birth), is officiated by a Jangama priest rather than a Brahmin purohit, and frames bride and groom as equals — no traditional Kanyadaan.

 Lingayat (Veerashaiva) weddings are rooted in the 12th-century social reform movement led by Basavanna, making them among the most philosophically distinctive Hindu wedding traditions in India.
 The ceremony is shorter than most — typically 90 minutes to two hours — centres on the Ishtalinga (a personal Shiva linga worn by every Lingayat), and is officiated by a Jangama (a Lingayat priest) rather than a Brahmin purohit.
-With Lingayats forming one of the largest communities in Karnataka, one of India's most economically significant states, understanding these rituals is essential for anyone planning a wedding in Bangalore or the broader state.
+With Lingayats forming one of the largest communities in Karnataka, one of India's most economically significant states, understanding these rituals is essential for anyone planning a wedding in Bangalore (officially Bengaluru) or the broader state.
+The University of Mysore's Department of Studies in History has extensively documented Basavanna's social reform movement, and the philosophical foundations laid in those scholarly works are visible in every element of the Lingayat wedding ceremony.

 The Lingayat approach to marriage reflects Basavanna's core conviction: that devotion to God is personal, that ritual should serve meaning rather than spectacle, and that bride and groom enter the union as equals.
 This guide covers the complete ceremony — from the philosophical foundations to the step-by-step ritual sequence, attire, regional variations between North Karnataka and Bangalore, and practical planning advice.
 For the broader Karnataka wedding context, see our Bangalore wedding planning guide.